ramteid/omni/README.md

 ---

-## What is Clio?
+## What is Omni?

-Clio is a search platform that unifies your organization's knowledge across multiple data sources.
+Omni is a search platform that unifies your organization's knowledge across multiple data sources.

 - **Privacy-first**: Your data never leaves your infrastructure
 - **Lightning-fast**: Sub-second search across millions of documents